Start Writing Your Book In 7 Mornings With 7 Cups of Tea

 Write up an impulsive list of temporary chapter names for your book.
-Maybe your chapters are named after your paintings, the stages of Alchemy or the moons of Saturn – now is the time for dreaming.
+Maybe your chapters are named after your paintings, the stages of the Ottoman empire, or the moons of Neptune – now is the time for dreaming.

-For a deeper dive into structuring a non-fiction book check out this post.
+For a deeper dive into structuring a non-fiction book check out this post by Joanna Penn.

-For help plotting out a structure for a memoir look at this video.
+For help visually plotting out the structure for a memoir you might like this video.